First shots fired in the Revolution. “The shot heard ’round

 Fort Lee, NJ

 Lord Cornwallis captured Fort Lee.
-Nathanael Greene abandoned
+Nathanael Greene abandoned the position.

 26 Dec.
 1776